apache/mxnet/docs/system/operator_util.md

 simplify parsing keyword arguments.
 Refer to the [guide on parameter structure](https://github.com/dmlc/dmlc-core/blob/master/doc/parameter.md) for more details.

-Addtional resources like `mshadow::Random<xpu>` and temporary memory space can also be requested and accessed from `EnvArguments.resource`.
+Additional resources like `mshadow::Random<xpu>` and temporary memory space can also be requested and accessed from `EnvArguments.resource`.
 The registration routine is `set_resource_request(ResourceRequest req)` or `set_resource_request(const std::vector<ResourceRequest>)`, where `mxnet::ResourceRequest` is defined as in:
 ```cpp